Way Day 2023: The best kitchen deals at Wayfair

 Cuisinart 4-cup coffee maker: $43

 This compact four-cup coffeemaker is perfect for small kitchens, home offices and dorm rooms.
-It comes with a high-quality stainless-steel carafe and features a 30-minute automatic shut-off feature.
+It comes with a high-quality stainless-steel carafe and boasts a 30-minute automatic shut-off feature.

 The best part is that it's currently only $43.
 Shop this way hot Way Day deal on Cuisinart while supplies last.